MrGiovanni/Dissertation/README.md

 ## Table of Contents

-- Introduction
+- ChapterI: Introduction
 	* What is Annotation?
 	* The Barrier: Not Enough Annotation
 	* Overview of Contributions
-- A Historical Review
+- Chapter II: A Historical Review
 	* The Role of Annotation
     	+ Attribute Learning
     	+ Categorical Learning